Before reading this Webull review, ask yourself a couple questions:

 Are there any fees at all?

-Webull is famous for offering zero commission trades.
-However, many others who offer this charge for other features: Robinhood Gold is a famous example.
+Webull is famous for offering zero-commission trades.
+However, many others offer this and charge for other features: Robinhood Gold is a famous example.

 Webull, on the other hand, doesn’t have a paid membership program, or anything like that.